TimuridEmpire/Text-Battle-RPG/README.md

 ### Requirements To Run
 - Java 12+
-- Any Java-supporting IDE (Eclipse IDE was used to create the project)
+- Any Java-supporting IDE

+### License

+This project is licensed under the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).

+You may use, modify, and run this code for personal and non-commercial purposes only.
+Attribution to the original author [@TimuridEmpire](https://github.com/TimuridEmpire) is required.